X

 Did you know we all have a distinct “Money Personality”??

-Folks, joining us today is our good friend and one of Australia’s leading personal finance commentators, Effie Zahos!
-Effie is Canstar’s Editor-at-Large and has more than two decades’ experience helping Aussies make the most of their money.
-As the money expert for The Today Show, Effie offers her insights into current money matters and – get this! – prior to joining Canstar, Effie was the editor of Money magazine for more than 20 years. (… Anyone remember our interview from the legend Paul Clitheroe!?!
+Effie is Canstar’s editor-at-large and has more than two decades’ experience helping Aussies make the most of their money.
+As the money expert for The Today Show, Effie offers her insights into current money matters and – get this! – prior to joining Canstar, Effie was the editor of Money Magazine for more than 20 years.
+(Anyone remember our interview with the legend Paul Clitheroe!?!
 Well, Effie worked right alongside him… so you can bet on the fact she knows her stuff!)

 EVEN BETTER, Effie gives us some exclusive insights from her new book, “Ditch the Debt and Get Rich” that’ll have you on track to earning a passive income & tweaking your spending habits like a pro!

-So.
-Which Money Personality are you!?!
-Well, let’s find out….
+So, which Money Personality are you?!
+Well, let’s find out…

 Effie’s Books